sailfishos-mirror/signon-plugin-oauth2/README.md

 Build instructions
 ------------------

-This project depends on Qt 5 and [signond](https://gitlab.com/accounts-sso/signond).
+This project depends on Qt 5.8 (or newer) and [signond](https://gitlab.com/accounts-sso/signond).
 To build it, just run
 ```
   qmake
   make